NEW: Sherri Papini and husband say they are overwhelmed by support

 “The investigation is far from over,” Shasta County Sheriff Tom Bosenko said.
 “In fact, it has only begun a new chapter.”

-Bosenko said Papini was spotted on the road by a driver about 4:30 a.m.
-Thursday.
+Sheriff Tom Bosenko said Papini was spotted on the side of a road early Thursday by a driver.

 Bosenko said Papini “was released by her captor on a rural road near I-5. … She was bound with restraints but was able to summon help from a passing motorist.”
 He said she was treated for unspecified injuries that were not life threatening.